akifislam/Automate-Deleting-Old-Facebook-Conversations/README.md

-# Delete 1000 old chat threads on Facebook Messanger
+# Delete 1000 old conversations threads on Facebook Messanger
 (Warning : The documentation of this repository is going to be informal enough)

 ## Behind the Story